Skip to the main content.

 CONCLUSION

 The Spanish Beckham Law, designed to attract high-income earners and skilled professionals, offers significant tax advantages for expats.
-With a flat tax rate of 24% on income up to €600,000 ($644,260 USD) and exemptions on foreign-sourced passive income, the law can provide some temporary tax relief for high-income earners.
+With a flat tax rate of 24% on income up to €600,000 and exemptions on foreign-sourced passive income, the law can provide some temporary tax relief for high-income earners.
 Additionally, beneficiaries are not required to report foreign-held assets or pay wealth taxes on them.
 However, the law comes with constraints, as it offers limited benefits from tax treaties and lasts only six years.

 If you're considering Spain as a Plan-B country, I advise you to reconsider.
 The country faces serious issues, making it less appealing for long-term stability.
 High taxes are a significant concern, especially beyond the Beckham Law's initial allure, and there's a real risk of being hit with an exit tax that could financially bind you to the country.
 Additionally, bureaucratic inefficiencies and rising crime rates further tarnish Spain's appeal.